godotengine/godot-website/collections/_article/year-in-review-2024.md

 ---
 title: "2024 Cherry-picks"
-excerpt: "Since last year contained almost as many highlights as the 4.3 release, we cherry-picked a few memorable moments and features to remind you of."
+excerpt: "Over the course of 2024, the Godot project has amassed more new features and community highlights than any one person can keep track of.
+To ensure you did not miss anything essential, we have selected a few memorable moments and key updates to revisit together."
 categories: ["newsletter"]
 author: Nat
 image: